shailbala/AMIE-Question-Paper-Analyst/README.md

 # AMIE-Question-Paper-Analyst
 My engineering project while doing AMIE
-To parse Images of Question Papers and store the questions as per topic and marks
+To parse Images of Question Papers, read using OCR and sort the questions as per topic and marks